 * * *

-In addition to the Libraries, The Dalton School school offers a unique, hands-on museum program curriculum currently staffed by an art historian.
+In addition, The Dalton School Libraries offer a unique, hands-on museum program curriculum currently staffed by an art historian.
 This expert works collaboratively with classroom teachers to design and implement learning experiences that enhance the school's curriculum.
 The specialist also schedules trips to a number of museums including the Metropolitan Museum of Art and the American Museum of Natural History, and frequently schedules outside guests to share their expertise with our community.
 The museum program truly enables our students and faculty to experience New York City as a classroom.

 The Dalton School Archives is currently located in the High School Library.
 The Archives appraises, preserves, and makes accessible the primary source materials that document the school's history from its establishment in 1919 to the present.
 Many of the Archives' resources have been digitized and they are being added to the Archives Digital Collections database as they become available.
 Visits to the Archives can be arranged by appointment.